KikiBerg/Kikicodes/README.md

 I have tried during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by:

 * Using semantic HTML, like section, nav, main, header, footer elements.
-* Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
+* Using a hover state on all the page buttons to make it clear to the user if they are hovering over a certain page.
 * Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
 * I looked into red/green colour blindness.
 I used the chrome extension [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) to be able to see what someone with red/green colour blindness would see.